A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources.

 will use for CESM

-* a PnetCDF library is optional
+* a PnetCDF library is optional, but recommended

 * a functioning MPI environment (unless you plan to run on a single core